maulikchevli/frozen-lexpert/README.md

 ## Metric policy

-We report two complementary metrics, matching the paper:
+Matching the paper, we report two **paired** metrics — neither is read alone:

+- **AUROC** — prevalence-independent, so encoders can be ranked comparably across cohorts with very different label frequencies.
+Because AUROC tolerates false positives on rare findings (it can sit well above chance even when a model is of little practical use), it is always paired with skill (`scripts/paper_auroc_by_cohort.py`, `scripts/paper_overview_macro_ci.py`, `scripts/paper_perclass_roc_pr.py`).
-- **Prevalence-normalized PR-AUC ("skill")** = (AP − π)/(1 − π): average
+- **Skill** = prevalence-normalized PR-AUC = (AP − π)/(1 − π), where AP is the
-  precision rescaled so that 0 = the base rate and 1 = a perfect ranking.
-On these highly imbalanced multi-label tasks, PR-AUC (average precision) — not raw ROC-AUC — is the sensitive choice, and because its random baseline equals the class prevalence, prevalence is always carried alongside it.
+  average precision and π the finding's prevalence, so a model scores 0 at the base rate and 1 for a perfect ranking.
+Skill restores the prevalence sensitivity that AUROC discards (`scripts/paper_bootstrap.py`).
-- **AUROC**, computed deliberately as a *prevalence-invariant* complement: it lets encoders be ranked comparably across cohorts with very different label frequencies (`scripts/paper_auroc_by_cohort.py`, `scripts/paper_overview_macro_ci.py`, `scripts/paper_perclass_roc_pr.py`).

-Point estimates are computed once on the pooled out-of-fold predictions;
-uncertainty comes from the patient-level bootstrap.
-Model comparisons use the **paired** bootstrap (same resample indices for both models) so the CI of the *difference* is the basis for any "A beats B" claim.
+Point estimates are computed once on the pooled out-of-fold predictions; 95% CIs come from 1,000 paired patient-level bootstrap resamples (identical resample indices across models and readouts), so the CI of the *difference* is the basis for any "A beats B" claim.
+Macro averages are taken over findings with at least 20 positives.

 ## Reproducibility scope